Purim is a rad holiday. It’s got costumes and noisemakers, plus its own villain and its own cookie. The villain is Haman. The cookie is hamantaschen.

 - I added citrus zest for some zip.
 It nicely complements the apricot filling.

 - I use just a little baking powder (1/2 teaspoon).
 You get crispier cookies with a buttery flavor that really comes through.
-If you prefer puffier cookies, up the baking power to one teaspoon.
+If you prefer puffier cookies, up the baking powder to 1 teaspoon.

 Both the dough and the filling are easier to work with if they are thoroughly chilled.
 Shaping the cookies takes time, and the baked cookies look much better if you don’t rush through it.